blegac/BliqStitch/README.md

 ### Step 2: Directory Selection

 Next, you will need to select the directory containing the images to be stitched.
 Please choose the "Orca flash-Ch-1" folder as the directory folder.

+### Step 3: Overlap Selection

+Chose the percentage of overlapping that you have chosen during acquisition.
+For this example it is 10%.